Chanty

 Reliability

-Being dependable extends to the work you provide for the organization.
-People will look to you for great work if you have high expectations.
-If you provide exceptional work one day and merely average work the next, the team may view you as unreliable.
+Being reliable extends to the work you do for the organization.
+People will expect great work from you if you have high expectations.
+If you deliver exceptional work one day and average work the next, the team may see you as unreliable.
+To maintain a consistent standard, dependable people regularly seek feedback and use it to fine-tune their performance, demonstrating their commitment to continuous improvement.

 They follow through on their objectives